-PGIMER Cut off 2018: Candidates are required to clear the cut off of PGIMER 2018 to secure admissions to the Post Graduate Insitute of Medical Education and Research (PGIMER), Chandigarh.
-The PGIMER 2018 Cut Off will be the minimum qualifying marks for each category as specified by the institute, and candidates will have to obtain the category-wise PGIMER cut off to become eligible for the seats on offer.
-Many factors are considered while calculating the cut off score of PGIMER 2018 including number of seats, number of applicants and difficulty level of the PGIMER entrance exam.
+PGIMER Cut off 2018: Candidates are required to score equivalent to percentile cutoff of PGIMER 2018 to secure admissions to the Post Graduate Insitute of Medical Education and Research (PGIMER), Chandigarh.
+The PGIMER 2018 Cutoff is the minimum qualifying percentile which candidates will have to obtain in accordance with their category PGIMER 2018 cutoff to become eligible for the seats on offer.
+Considering percentile as cutoff factor accounts many factors like the number of seats, the number of applicants and difficulty level of the PGIMER entrance exam into the determination of qualified candidates amongst all the candidates who appear for the exam.

-According to PGIMER Chandigarh, the cut off percentile for candidates appearing for PGIMER 2018 and belonging to open and sponsored/deputy categories will be 55 percentile.
-The PGIMER cut off percentile for candidates belonging to Other Backward Classes (OBC), Orthopedic Physically Handicapped (OPH), Scheduled Caste (SC), Scheduled Tribe (ST), rural areas and foreign national candidates will be 50 percentile.
-For Bhutanese candidates appearing in PGIMER 2018, the cut off percentile will be 45.
-Only candidates clearing the given cut offs in their respective categories will be invited for PGIMER 2018 Counselling.
+According to PGIMER Chandigarh, the PGIMER 2018 cutoff percentile for candidates appearing for PGIMER 2018 and belonging to open and sponsored/deputy categories is 55th percentile.
+The PGIMER cut off percentile for candidates belonging to Other Backward Classes (OBC), Orthopedic Physically Handicapped (OPH), Scheduled Caste (SC), Scheduled Tribe (ST), rural areas and foreign national candidates is 50th percentile.
+For Bhutanese candidates appearing in PGIMER 2018, the cut off percentile is 45th percentile Only candidates clearing the given cutoff of PGIMER 2018 in their respective categories will be invited for PGIMER 2018 Counselling.

 All the important details of PGIMER 2018 Cut Off can be seen by candidates below.